Case Study: Mineral extraction, Buckinghamshire County Council

 Result

-Buckinghamshire County Council Development Control Committee unanimously agreed to delegate the decision to the Head of Planning & Environment, who awarded the scheme planning permission in August 2017.
+Buckinghamshire County Council Development Control Committee unanimously agreed to delegate the decision to the Head of Planning & Environment, who awarded the scheme planning permission.

 Case Studies